Learn just how easy it is to print photos on fabric. Then use them in your junk journals and other creative journals.

 Inkjet Printers for Printing Photos on Fabric

-You can print photos on fabric using any standard home inkjet printer.
-I use and recommend Epson printers with durabrite ink for printing on fabric.
-Durabrite ink is permanent and water-resistant.
-This means you can wash your fabric prints if you want to without fear that the ink will run.
+You can print photos on fabric using any home inkjet printer provided you use fabric that is pretreated which means you can wash your fabric prints if you want to without fear that the ink will run.

 Before you print your photos on fabric, it’s recommended that you first make one or two test prints first to determine the best print settings.
 Some printers will print fine using the “Standard” print setting but some printers print better using the “Photo” print setting.
 Once you’ve determined the best settings, write them down somewhere so you remember them for next time.